Home Car Shopping Best Kia Soul Years to Buy Used

 Is a Used Kia Soul a Good Car?

-If we were issuing grades, we’d give used Kia Soul cars an overall grade of C+/B-.
+If we were issuing grades, we’d give used Kia Soul models an overall grade of C+/B-.
 Don’t get us wrong; we think they present solid used car value.
 However, their reliability and owner satisfaction scores are average to a little above that.

 What Is the Kia New Car Warranty?

 One factor making the Soul, in particular, and Kia, in general, such a terrific new car value is its industry-leading new car limited warranties.
 The limited bumper-to-bumper warranty coverage is for five years or 60,000 miles, whichever comes first.
 If you buy a recent model year used Soul, some of this warranty may still be in effect.
 The limited new-car powertrain warranty is for 10 years or 100,000 miles, which is huge.
-However, unless the used Soul you pick is certified preowned (CPO), the full term of the powertrain warranty doesn’t transfer to the new owner.
+However, unless the used Soul you pick is a certified pre-owned (CPO) Kia, the full term of the powertrain warranty doesn’t transfer to the new owner.
 Powertrain coverage is reduced to five years or 60,000 miles from the new car purchase date.

-What We Would Do
+Our Take: What We Would Do

 If our budget allows it, our top pick would be the 2022 Kia Soul.
-However, if we were trying to keep the purchase cost at around $10,000 or less, we’d go for the 2018 or 2016 model-year Soul.
+However, if we were trying to keep the purchase cost at around $10,000 or less, we’d go for the 2018 or 2016 Soul.

-See Kia Soul cars for sale in your area.
+See Kia Soul cars for sale in your area

 Sign up for Autotrader newsletters